-There are 2 quarries within the catchment, both of which have been designated as 'not at risk'.
-Monitoring does not indicate any water quality issues which are likely to arise from these sources and therefore, they are unlikely to be affecting shellfish water quality in this shellfish area.
+There is quarry within the catchment and this has not been designated as 'at risk'.
+Monitoring in the shellfish area does not indicate any water quality issues which are likely to arise from this quarry and therefore, it is unlikely to be affecting shellfish water quality in this shellfish area.